-The directors are of the opinion, based on the information and explanations given by management and the external auditors, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the consolidated and separate annual financial statements.
+The directors are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the consolidated and separate annual financial statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.
 The going-concern basis has been adopted in preparing the financial statements.
 Based on forecasts and available cash resources the directors have no reason to believe that the Group will not be a going concern in the foreseeable future.
 The consolidated and separate financial statements support the viability of the Group.

-The external auditors are responsible for independently auditing and reporting on the Group's consolidated and separate annual financial statements.
-The consolidated and separate annual financial statements have been examined by the Group's external auditors and their unqualified audit report is presented on pages 6 to 8.
+The external auditors are responsible for independently auditing and reporting on the Group's consolidated and separate annual financial state examined by the Group's externa • The consolidated and separate a the going concern basis, were ap . • • • A Ajoodha